ajpieroni/feedback/README.md

    python app.py
    ```

-3. Speak to the AI patient when prompted
+3. Interact with the patient:
+   - You can either speak your responses (wait for "Listening...")
+   - OR type your responses and press Enter
+   - The patient will respond both verbally and in text

+4. End the session:
+   - Type "STOP" (in uppercase) to end the consultation
+   - You will receive EPA-based feedback on your interaction
-4. The conversation will be saved in `consultation_transcript.txt`
+   - The conversation transcript and feedback will be saved in `consultation_transcript.txt`

-5. To end the session, say "quit", "exit", "end", or "stop"

 ## Customization

 You can modify the following in `app.py`:
-- Change the model by modifying the `model` parameter in `get_patient_response` and `get_epa_feedback` functions
+- Change the Ollama model by modifying the `model` parameter in `get_patient_response` and `get_epa_feedback` functions
 - Adjust the patient's characteristics by modifying the `PATIENT_PROMPT`
 - Customize the EPA feedback criteria in `EPA_FEEDBACK_PROMPT`